Actor model implementation: Prototype actor programming language

-The semantics of the programming language are defined by defining each program construct as an Actor with its own behavior.
-Execution is modeled by having Eval messages passed among program constructs during execution.
+The semantics of the programming language are defined by representing each program construct as an actor with its own behavior.
+Execution is modeled through the passing of Eval messages among these constructs during runtime.

-Environment Actors
+Environment actors

-Each Eval message has the address of an Actor that acts as an environment with the bindings of program identifiers.
-Environment Actors are immutable, i.e., they do not change.
+Each Eval message has the address of an actor that acts as an environment with the bindings of program identifiers.
+Environment actors are immutable, i.e., they do not change.